-But it is surprising how quickly a shed can get full of valuable items, and just what an easy target it is for thieves.
+But it is surprising how quickly a shed can get full of valuable items and just what an easy target it is for thieves.

-Power drills, saws, and hammers can come in useful when thieves are looking for ways to break in through a door or window.
+Sheds are often home to expensive power tools and gardening equipment.
+Power drills, saws, and hammers can be useful when thieves are looking for ways to break in through a door or window.

 Here are a few tips that will help improve security for your shed and so keep your whole house better protected